enricopolanski/functional-programming/README.md

 Is it possible to define `Option` in TypeScript?

-# ADT e error handling funzionale
+# ADTs and functional error-handling

 A good first step when writing an application or feature is to define it's domain model.
 TypeScript offers many tools that help accomplishing this task. **Algebraic Data Types** (in short, ADTs) are one of these tools.